Submissions

 Once you have submitted your manuscript to us, we ask that you allow us at least four weeks for a response.

-Copyright Permissions & Protection
+Copyright Protection & Permissions

 If your submission includes material that is copyrighted by someone else, it is your responsibility to clear the use of all text, including lengthy prose quotations and all lyrics and poems.